LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-Canvas.md

 ---
 title: HTML Canvas
-description: HTML Canvas and more about the Node.js dev toolchain
+description: How to use the HTML canvas element and canvas API
-keywords: Canvas, Node, NPM, Canvas context, ESM import, HTML download
+keywords: Canvas, Canvas context, HTML download
 generator: Typora
 author: Brian Bird
 ---